 - Cross-Institutional: Comparison of CAAP results of NSCC students with those of students from other institutions.

 Students who entered NSCC in fall 2003 and later are required to make submissions to an electronic portfolio in order to complete their degrees.
 The e- portfolio is a collection of student writing which allows the college to evaluate how well it is fulfilling its goals of teaching students to write and to think critically.
 Sample student writing in portfolios demonstrates the degree to which Associate degree graduates of NSCC are able to perform the learning outcomes central to the college curriculum, as well as the growth of students’ skills as they move through the curriculum.
 Individual students make submissions to the portfolio database so that the college can examine data on its students as a group.

 In order to fulfill the portfolio requirement for graduation, each student’s e-portfolio must include the following:

-- A writing assignment from the student’s technical program (or, for an Associate of Arts or Associate of Science student, from the intended area of study upon transfer), which demonstrates application of writing and critical thinking skills and does not duplicate other portfolio submissions.
+- A late-program essay from the student’s technical program (or, for an associate of arts or associate of science student, from the intended area of study upon transfer), which both communication and critical thinking skills and does not duplicate other portfolio submissions.